 Profiling the printing technology and materials in use: 3D printing machines range widely in cost, and are variously capable of printing in a variety of materials with a wide range of physical properties.
 What technologies and materials are most commonly used, and for which organ systems and for which tissue types?

-Enrollment and data collection for the 3D Printing registry is OPEN NOW and can be done at any time (rolling enrollment – with no deadline).
-Details on the registration process can be found in the NRDR knowledge portal.
+General enrollment in the 3DP Registry is now open and can be completed at any time (rolling enrollment with no deadline).
+Details about the registration process are found in the Items You'll Need to Register article.

 There is a one-time application fee of $500 and a $500 annual fee.

 Note: For facilities participating in the General Radiology Improvement Database (GRID) or the Dose Index Registry (DIR), the annual fee is waived for 3DP Registry participation since both the GRID and DIR fees cover an entire practice.